 The goal of warming up is to elevate your heart rate and get your blood flowing, which increases your body's core temperature.
-This needs to happen before stretching so that you loosen your muscles and increase your range of motion which limits the chance of pulling a muscle and joint pain.
+This must happen before stretching to loosen your muscles and increase your range of motion, limiting the chance of pulling a muscle and causing joint pain.

-- Find out what kind of warm-ups a golfer completes and why? - Design your warm-up for your unit to complete that incorporates what you have found out about golfers' warm-up routine
+- Find out what kind of warm-ups a golfer completes and why. - Design your warm-up for your unit to complete that incorporates what you have learned about golfers' warm-up routines.